Jerka2009/Jerka2009/README.md

 ## - 🌱 I’m currently learning C#, Python, Lua
 ## - 💬 Ask me about 'all' maybe
 ## - ⚡ Fun fact: i like chill
+## - I'm 16, and I'm struggling with a lack of attention

 ## My Stats 📖